Our Place in the Universe

 "Our constant presence in every moment swells our sense of importance."

 We must process two realities.
 One story is the story of our life.
 We are the star.
 We provide the action.
 We are capable and important.
 Our actions have an impact on the future of our story.
+This is referred to as self-efficacy in psychology.
 The other reality is the story of the universe.
 In this story, we don’t have a leading role.
 In fact, our role is rather unimportant.
 We are small, unseen and a piece of a much grander whole.

 Both these realities simultaneously exist.
 Like Schrödinger's cat, both alive and dead inside the unopened box.
 We are important and insignificant.

 Our well-being does not fair better by focusing on one reality while ignoring the other.
 We need both.
-We can enjoy small selfish indulgences, living in the grace of our surroundings, but we also must feel the awe of and largeness of the universe, understanding that from dust we became and to dust we shall return.
-We must view our existence on both of these realms.
+We can enjoy small selfish indulgences, living in the grace of our surroundings, but we also must feel the awe and largeness of the universe, understanding that from dust we became and to dust we shall return.
+We must view our existence on both of these realms, differentiating and integrating.

 "There is only one corner of the universe you can be certain of improving, and that's your own self."

-Our country and presidents are nothing more than a speck on the timeline with no beginning and no end.
+Our country and presidents are nothing more than a speck on a timeline that has no beginning and no end.
 Yet tomorrow, as I wake, I must embrace each precious moment, feeling each spectacular second as it passes through me.